The Office (British TV series): Critical response

-The show is considered one of the greatest British sitcoms of all time.
+The series is considered one of the greatest British sitcoms of all time.
 Series one currently holds a Metacritic score of 98 out of 100, based on 12 reviews.
 Series two received similar acclaim, holding a Metacritic score of 93 out of 100, based on 16 reviews.
 The Office Christmas specials were also well received, and hold a Metacritic score of 98 out of 100, based on 19 reviews.
 The Office, overall, scores 97 out of 100 on Metacritic based on 47 critic reviews and is labelled a "Metacritic-Must Watch".

 Accolades

 At the 2001 British Comedy Awards, The Office won for Best New TV Comedy.
 In 2002, it won the Best TV Comedy Award, and Gervais was named the Best TV Comedy Actor.

-In 2003, the series won a Peabody Award.
+In 2003 the series won a Peabody Award.
 In 2004, the series won the Golden Globe Award for Best Television Series – Musical or Comedy, the first British comedy in 25 years to be nominated for a Golden Globe, and the first ever to win one.
 Gervais also received the Golden Globe Award for Best Actor – Television Series Musical or Comedy.

 Legacy

-The Office's success led to a number of localised adaptations (based on its basic story and themes) produced for the television markets of other nations, creating an international Office franchise, including the successful and Primetime Emmy Award-winning American remake on NBC starring Steve Carell as David Brent's counterpart, Michael Scott, and on which Gervais and Merchant acted as executive producers.
+The Office's success led to a number of localised adaptations based on its basic story and themes, produced for the television markets of other nations, creating an international The Office franchise, including the successful and Primetime Emmy Award-winning American remake on NBC starring Steve Carell as David Brent's counterpart, Michael Scott, and on which Gervais and Merchant acted as executive producers.
 Several direct follow-ups to the original British series were also released, including the 2016 film David Brent: Life on the Road.

 The Telegraph names it one of the ten best TV sitcoms of all time.
-In 2013, the Writers Guild of America ranked The Office as the 51st best written show of all time, 16 slots higher than the American remake.
-In 2019, The Guardian ranked it #6 on its list of the 100 best TV shows of the 21st century.
-In their all time greatest shows list, The Rolling Stone placed the show at #53.
-Similarly, in a 2021 poll conducted by BBC Culture, the show was ranked as the 9th greatest of all time.
+In 2013 the Writers Guild of America ranked The Office as the 51st best written series of all time, 16 slots higher than the American remake.
+In 2019, The Guardian ranked the series at #6 on its list of the 100 best TV shows of the 21st century.
+In 2022, The Rolling Stone placed the series at #53 its 'Greatest TV Shows of All Time' list.
+Similarly, in a 2021 poll conducted by BBC Culture, the series was ranked as the 9th greatest of all time.